The cliché of clichés to open an article like this is to say change is afoot. So I won't open with "change is afoot."

-Looking forward to the 2020s, it's more important than ever to have sellers who are multi-skilled change agents.
+Looking into the 2020s, our entire world has changed.
+Training has shifted to virtual and at the same time it's more important than ever to have sellers who are multi-skilled change agents.

 Sales training has struggled to keep up.
-Organizations that only recently established sales training and enablement programs now expect them to drive competitive advantage, do it fast, and keep sellers in the field as much as possible.
+Organizations that only recently established sales training and enablement programs now expect them to drive competitive advantage, do it fast, and do it with a geographically dispersed team.
 At the same time, sales enablement teams must drive seller learning even more rigorously, and do it with fewer resources.

 Sales Training and Enablement Revolution

-Given the explosive technology-driven environment, conflicting advice from sales pundits, high turnover rates, and current hiring challenges, unleashing the potential of the sales force has never been more complex.
+Given the explosive technology-driven environment, conflicting advice from sales pundits, hiring freezes, stay at home orders, and current economic uncertainty, unleashing the potential of the sales force has never been more complex.